Rookie Squad

 About Steph

-Steph has had a rapid rise to fame in the past two years in which she was LET Rookie of the Year in 2020, followed up with a top-three on the LET points list in 2021.
+Steph has had a rapid rise to fame in which she was Ladies European Tour Rookie of the Year in 2020, followed up with a top-three on the LET points list in 2021.
 Passed through the gruelling eight-round Q-series in Florida to secure her card to play on the LPGA Tour for the first time in 2022.

 Before turning pro, Kyriacou routinely challenged at amateur events across the country and led NSW to back-to-back Interstate Series titles in 2018 and 2019.